Shipping Marijuana and THC Oil: The rules explained by South Florida drug defense attorney

 As with most situations, cops will lie to scare a suspect into confessing to a crime.
 Police officers can show you a subpoena saying that they will show up at your house or work, scaring your family and coworkers.

-Second Rule: Immediately call a lawyer, as they will be the best to guide you through this intimidating situation and help overcome your charges.
+Second Rule: Immediately call a criminal defense lawyer, as they will be the best to guide you through this intimidating situation and help overcome your charges.
 Once you have hired an experienced criminal defense attorney, you can rest assured all your legal rights will be protected.